-Its immense geographic diversity and the recognition of 11 official languages are small indications of the range and rhythm of life in Africa’s southernmost country.
-Expats planning a move to South Africa will find the wonder of an entire world within the borders of a single country.
+Its immense geographic diversity and 11 official languages are small indications of the range and rhythm of life in Africa’s southernmost state.
+Expats moving to South Africa will find the wonder of an entire world within the borders of a single country.

-Such extreme regional differences mean that expatriates should be able to find a spot to settle in that suits their needs and expectations.
-Overall, South Africa is well known for its outdoor lifestyle, the high quality of life expats can enjoy and a working environment with plentiful opportunities for those with an elevated level of education or a unique skill set.
-Furthermore, adapting to the culture is relatively easy and enjoying the new lifestyle is absolutely effortless.
+Such extreme regional differences mean that expats should find somewhere to live that suits their needs and expectations.
+Overall, South Africa offers skilled expatriates a high quality of life and a working environment with plentiful opportunities.
+What’s more, adapting to the culture is fairly easy and enjoying the new lifestyle is effortless.

-Retirees are drawn by the wonderful climate, ambitious young adults by the relatively cheap cost of living and foreign high rollers by the easy access to a luxury lifestyle in the midst of an African aesthetic.
+Retirees are drawn by the wonderful climate, ambitious young adults by relatively low living costs and established professionals by easy access to a luxury lifestyle in the midst of an African aesthetic.

-The country’s economy is fairly stable and emerged largely unscathed from the global recession due to its conservative exchange control and carefully regulated financial sector.
-At the same time, the country is battling with high unemployment, deep inequality and, in places, inefficient governance.
-Nonetheless, citizens and residents are protected by the country’s liberal Constitution which enshrines the rights of private property and minorities.
+The South African economy is fairly stable due to its conservative exchange control and carefully regulated financial sector.
+That said, the country is battling with high unemployment, deep inequality and, in some places, inefficient governance.
+Nonetheless, citizens and residents are protected by a liberal Constitution which enshrines the rights of private property and minorities.

-Despite problems in the respective public sectors, South Africa’s private healthcare system is world class and several of its universities are internationally ranked.
+Despite problems in the respective public sectors, private healthcare in South Africa is world class and several of its universities are internationally ranked.
 The country’s private schools offer a level of education comparable to the best schools around the world and there are even some public schools which should meet the expectations of money-conscious expats.

-As a result of skill shortages in sectors such as engineering, education, executive management and information technology, expats with the right skills and experience shouldn’t struggle to find employment.
+As a result of skill shortages in sectors like engineering, education, executive management and information technology, expats with the right skills and experience shouldn’t struggle to find employment.

-Unfortunately, the country still has some way to go in addressing the disparities entrenched by the Apartheid era and crime continues to be a problem that affects many private citizens and businesses.
-Private security is a necessary precaution and, with the country's booming security industry, can easily be contracted for affordable rates.
+Unfortunately, there is still some way to go in addressing the disparities entrenched by the Apartheid era and crime in South Africa continues to be a problem that affects many citizens and businesses.
+Private security is a necessary precaution and, with a booming security industry, can easily be contracted for affordable rates.

 The most popular cities for expats moving to South Africa are Cape Town and Johannesburg.
-This is where the similarities end, however – Joburg, as it's endearingly referred to, has the constant bustle of a cosmopolitan business centre while Cape Town offers windswept beaches, mountain-framed vistas and a more laid-back lifestyle.
+But this is where the similarities end – Joburg, as local call it, has the constant bustle of a cosmopolitan business centre while Cape Town offers windswept beaches, mountain-framed vistas and a more laid-back lifestyle.

-For many expats moving to South Africa, its idiosyncratic mixture of first and third world elements makes for an irresistible combination in spite of the challenges.
+For many of expats who move to South Africa, its idiosyncratic mixture of first and third world elements makes for an irresistible combination in spite of the challenges.